seed-labs/seed-emulator/examples/05-real-world/README.md

 - `ovpnCert`: Server certificate to use for the OpenVPN server.
 Default to `None` (uses bulletin certificate).
 - `ovpnKey`: Server key to use for the OpenVPN server.
 Default to `None` (uses bulletin key).

+For details on how to connect to the OpenVPN server with bulletin CA/cert/key, see [misc/openvpn-remote-access](../../misc/openvpn-remote-access).

 The way a remote access provider work is that the emulator will provide the remote access provider with:

 - The network to enable remote access on.